 For example, more than 91% of the enterprises without “managed” or “optimized” strategies indicated they struggle with IT and line of business (LOB) misalignment (e.g.., either a process for IT to reach out to LOB or a process to collaborate on defining SLAs).
 Cloud imposes cross-enterprise organizational and process changes that affect not only IT but every part of the enterprise.

 Insufficient monitoring, measurement, and management tools for a range of hybrid cloud environments remains a gap.
 More than three quarters of enterprises without “managed” or “optimized” strategies indicated they struggle to monitor and optimize cloud resources.
 For example, enterprises in these stages struggle to impose application and infrastructure standards and reduce the diversity of technologies and management frameworks they typically utilize.

 Last but not least lagging processes, procedures and skills.
 A great example is the need to rebuild accounting systems designed for budgeting fixed IT resources into systems that support metering of resource usage and appropriate chargebacks.
-Cloud also requires new and specific processes and skills not easily accessible to many IT organizations, such as containers
+Cloud also requires new and specific processes and skills not easily accessible to many IT organizations, such as containers, OpenStack and microservices.

 ADM: Regarding mature cloud organizations, what other software development strategies allow these companies to be successful?

 Fuiano: Pertaining to mature cloud organizations, the Cisco Business Cloud Advisor program revealed that their use of DevOps, microservices architectures and containers is correlated with advanced cloud strategies.
 According to survey results, 79% of organizations with optimized cloud strategies perform custom cloud application development using microservices architectures.
 In addition, 66% of organizations with optimized cloud strategies believe that containers are important to their cloud strategies.